Price Guide and Frequently Asked Questions (Including Terms & Conditions)

 9. What happens if there's a problem following the repair?

-Unfortunate things happen and, on the odd occasion, especially with a full recovering of a large toy, the new pressure exerted by the stuffing and outer material may make some of the new stitches loose.
-It's impossible to predict where this will happen.
-Ambrosia is being totally honest, and it's happened 3 times in her 2,000 repairs!
-If ANY issue arises with which you're not 100% happy within a month of a repair or restoration (this will certainly be long enough to test the strength of the repair work!), then please return to Ambrosia; the issue will be repaired and the toy returned free of charge.
-If, however, you raise an issue within this time-scale, but fail to send within 1 week of the advisement, Ambrosia will no longer be able to rectify matters, as, the longer something is left, there is a chance that additional, non-related damage can be caused.
+If ANY issue arises with which you're not 100% happy within a month of a repair or restoration, then please return to Ambrosia; the issue will be repaired and the toy returned free of charge.
+If, however, you raise an issue within this time-scale, but fail to send within 3 working days of the advisement, Ambrosia will no longer be able to rectify matters.
 Ambrosia will also need you to supply the detailed remit advice sent with the invoice listing the work carried out just to make sure that she is fully responsible for the problem!

 10. What if I just decide not to pay and ignore your emails?

 Ambrosia will send an invoice immediately after completion of the work.
 If she hears nothing from you for 2 days, she will send a reminder.
-If there is still neither response nor payment after a further 2 days, she will send a final message advising that, if after 2 MORE days, there is still no response or payment: 1) we will take it that you have no intention of settling the balance, 2) we will not enter into any further correspondence, and 3) the bear/toy will become the property of Ambrosia Bears, and Ambrosia will do any of the following: keep the bear or toy if she likes it, take it apart and recycle all of the bits, donate it to a charity shop or throw it away.
+If there is still neither response nor payment after a further 2 days, she will send a final message advising that, if after 2 MORE days, there is still no response or payment: 1) we will take it that you have no intention of settling the balance, 2) we will not enter into any further correspondence, and 3) the bear/toy will become the property of Ambrosia Bears.
+By sending a bear/toy in the first instance, you agree to these terms.

 11. How will you return my bear / friend?